webia1/Frontend-Ecosystem/Git/ReadMe.md

     git fetch . dev:master // from dev -> into -> master

+### Try merge to see if everything ok, do not commit, do not merge yet:

+    git merge develop --no-commit --no-ff
+    // Automatic merge went well; stopped before committing as requested

 ### Merge: Abort if conflicts (1)

     git merge --no-commit branch2